Slowly rotating gravastars: Exterior solution

 If we require the solution to be asymptotically flat, then $A_{_E}=0$, and moreover a nonzero $C_{_E}$ in (\ref{h0Cext}) is simply a rescaling of the time coordinate $g_{tt}(A_{_E}=0, r\to\infty)=-1-2C_{_E}$.
 If the time coordinate $t$ and Killing vector $\pa/\pa t$ are fixed by $g_{tt} \to -1$ asymptotically, then $C_{_E}=0$ is also fixed.
 The asymptotically flat exterior Hartle-Thorne metric (\ref{kingmet}) depends then on the remaining constants $J$, $B_{_E}$, and $\d M$.
 As $r \to 2M$, the quadrupole function $k_2$ behaves as

 where we retain the subdominant terms for later reference.
 Not only is $k_2$ supposed to be a small perturbation, but when it diverges the equatorial circumference also diverges.
-Finiteness of $k_2$ at $r=2M$ requires
+Finiteness of $k_2$ at $r=2M$ requires Note that $B_E=0$ also eliminates the $B_E/(r-2M)$ behavior in the function $h_2$ as $r\rightarrow 2M$.
+With \eqref{BEfix}, the exterior solution simplifies to